01 of 10

 - Using your pencil, make a mark through the left end of the slots onto the plywood below.

 - Remove the upper board, then drill a clean 1/2-inch hole through the plywood at each of the two pencil marks.

 Recess the Bolt Head

-Turn the plywood base of the jointer jig over and insert the two bolts through the newly created 1/2" bolt holes.
-Using your pencil, mark the edges of the heads of the hex bolts.
+- Turn the plywood base of over and insert the two bolts through the newly created 1/2-inch holes.

 05 of 10